 Smartsheet is quite expensive, considering other Asana alternatives.
 Its individual plan starts at $14 per month, and the team plan starts at $25 per user, per month.

 TeamGantt is known for its easy drag-and-drop interface.
 Managers can understand resource allocation better by seeing the number of tasks per day allocated to each member.
 The tool offers calendar and list views, but not Kanban boards.

 Its reporting feature shows you how you’re faring up against your actual deadlines by showing planned and actual timelines in Gantt charts.

-Creative teams can easily manage their agile projects through Mavenlink.
+Software teams can easily manage their agile projects through Mavenlink.
 It offers a suite of tools for project management, team collaboration, project accounting, and business intelligence.
 The centralized dashboard updates you on the progress of each project on a single screen.
-Gantt chart, task lists, and threaded communication allow you to understand project details at greater depth.
+Gantt charts, task lists, and threaded communication allow you to understand project details in greater depth.
 Access rights, budgeting, and third-party integrations let you help you manage your creative projects better.

-Clarizen Go is a task management tool for creative, agile teams.
+Clarizen Go is an enterprise management tool for agile teams.
 It lets you customize workflows based on your requirements.
 You can plan sprints, track progress, and view consolidated project status.

 Clarizen Go can be integrated with its enterprise-level software called Clarizen One.

 Pricing details can be obtained by getting in touch with the sales team.
 However, you can go for a 30-day free trial before making a decision.

 Paymo offers a project management suite of project planning, task management, resource management, financial management, and time management.
 You can import project templates, set up milestones, identify critical paths to finish tasks faster, track task duration, and visualize projects in various layouts.